jacobhenningsson95/SynMfg_Code/README.md

 3. Put all images into `data/Texture_Images`.

 ### Download PBR textures
 1. Run `blenderproc download cc_textures data/PBR_Textures`.
 It downloads textures from cc0textures.com.

- Note: To use specific material textures like metal, create a new folder named `data/Metal_Textures` and place only the metal textures from the `cc_textures` data there.
+2. To use specific material textures like metal, create a new folder named `data/Metal_Textures` and place only the metal textures from the `cc_textures` data there.

 ## Configuration file